trillium-rs/trillium/api/docs/extractors.md

-# Extractors — pulling data out of requests
+# Extractors — pulling data out of Conns

 The second parameter of an [`api`](crate::api) handler is the *extractor* — a type that implements [`TryFromConn`](crate::TryFromConn) (or its